-- Two equal Gibbs Mathematics Prizes. - Gibbs Mathematics Prize for Mathematics and Philosophy candidates for performance in Mathematics papers. - Gibbs Mathematics Prize for Mathematics and Philosophy candidates for performance in Philosophy papers. - Two equal Gibbs Dissertation Prizes for the best dissertations. - Junior Mathematical Prize. - IMA Prize of a year's free membership.
+- $\bullet\,$ Two equal Gibbs Mathematics Prizes. - Gibbs Mathematics Prize for Mathematics and Philosophy candidates for performance in Mathematics papers. - Gibbs Mathematics Prize for Mathematics and Philosophy candidates for performance in Philosophy papers. - 2 Junior Mathematical Prizes. - IMA Prize of a year's free membership.